RedTurtle/redturtle.prenotazioni/README.rst

 Creating the hidden booking types
 ---------------------------------

-Yo can have the hiddent booking types for internal usage simply selecting the **Hidden type** checkbox in a bookign type field definition.
-So this type will not be visible for the simple or uanuthenticated users
+Yo can have the hidden booking types for internal usage simply selecting the **Hidden type** checkbox in a bookign type field definition.
+So this type will not be visible for the simple or anonymous users.
+But only the users with a **Bookin Manager** permission will see those types.

 Creating a new booking content
 ------------------------------